DA-DETR: Domain Adaptive Detection Transformer with Information Fusion: Experiments

 \subsection{Ablation Studies}

-The proposed hybrid attention module (HAM) consists of a coordinate attention module (CAM) and a level attention module (LAM).
-We studied the two modules to examine how they contribute to the unsupervised domain adaptive detection.
-Table \ref{ablation_1} shows experimental results over the validation data of Foggy Cityscapes under the scenario ``normal weather to foggy weather”.
-Table \ref{ablation_2} shows experimental results over the validation data of Cityscapes under the scenario ``synthetic scene to real scene".
+The proposed CTBlender consists of split-merge fusion (SMF) and scale aggregation fusion (SAF).
+We first study the two fusion modules to examine how they contribute to the overall unsupervised domain adaptive detection performance.
+Table \ref{ablation_1} shows experimental results over the validation data of Foggy Cityscapes under the adaptation scenario `normal weather to foggy weather'.